daniel1978/multi-test-root/ReadMe.md

-# Test for Java 9 modules and Spring Boot
+# Test for Java 9 modules

 ## First example (Java 9 modules only)